technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

     ![](./media/image39.png)

-**Note:** If you sent the email to another email service like (@google.com), you may have to perform the next steps to process the encryption and read the message.
+**Note:** If you sent the email to another email service like (gmail), you may have to perform the next steps to process the encryption and read the message.
 You may need to check your junk or spam folder for the message.